indiepopart/spring-graphql-react/README.md

 ### Run a local Neo4j database

-Create the file `.env` at the server root folder with the following content:
+Create an `.env` file at the server root folder with the following content:

 __.env__
 ```shell